realworldocaml/book/en/sexprs.md

 ```

 If all you have is the error message and the string, it's not terribly
 informative.
-In particular, you know that the parsing error-ed out on
+In particular, you know that the parsing errored out on
 the atom "not-an-integer", but you don't know which one!
 In a large
 file, this kind of bad error message can be pure misery.

 But there's hope!
-If we make small change to the `run` function as
+We can make a small change to the code to improve
-follows:
+the error message greatly.

 ```frag
 ((typ ocaml)(name sexpr/read_foo_better_errors.ml))
 ```

-and run it again, we'll get the following much more helpful error
+If we run it again, we'll see a much more specific errro.
-message:

 ```frag
 ((typ console)(name sexpr/build_read_foo_better_errors.out))
 ```

 In the above error,
+<computeroutput>foo_broken_example.scm:2:5</computeroutput> tells us
-<computeroutput>"foo_broken_example.scm":2:5</computeroutput> tells us that the
+that the error occurred in the file
-error occurred on <computeroutput>"foo_broken_example.scm", line 2, character
+<computeroutput>"foo_broken_example.scm"</computeroutput> on line 2,
-5</computeroutput>, which is a much better start for figuring out what has gone
+character 5.
+This is a much better start for figuring out what went
 wrong.
+The ability to find the precise location of the error depends
+on the sexp converter reporting errors using the function
+`of_sexp_error`.
+This is already done by converters generated by
+Sexplib, but you should make sure to do the same when you write custom
+converters.

 ## Sexp-conversion directives

-Sexplib supports a collection of directives for modifying the default behavior
+Sexplib supports a collection of directives for modifying the default
-of the autogenerated sexp-converters.
-These directives allow you to customize
+behavior of the autogenerated sexp-converters.
+These directives allow
-the way in which types are represented as s-expressions without having to write
+you to customize the way in which types are represented as
-a custom parser.
+s-expressions without having to write a custom converter.

-Note that the extra directives aren't part of the standard OCaml syntax, but
+Note that the extra directives aren't part of the standard OCaml
-are added via the Sexplib syntax extension.
-However, since Sexplib is used
+syntax, but are added via the Sexplib syntax extension.
+However,
-throughout Core and is part of the standard bundle activated by
+since Sexplib is used throughout Core and is part of the standard
-<command>corebuild</command>, you can use these in your own Core code without
+bundle activated by <command>corebuild</command>, you can use these in
-any special effort.
+your own Core code without any special effort.

 ### `sexp_opaque`